Lazy Results

 result-lazy

-Maven Central provides snippets for different build tools to declare this dependency.
+provides snippets for different build tools to declare this dependency.

-to create a lazy result.
+We can use to create a lazy result.

-While suppliers can return a fixed success or failure, lazy results shine when they encapsulate time-consuming or resource-intensive operations.
+While can return a fixed success or failure, lazy results shine when they encapsulate time-consuming or resource-intensive operations.

 This sample method simply increments and returns a counter for brevity.
 However, in a typical scenario, this would involve an I/O operation.